-Show pictures, dialogue and retell.
-Getting to know each other.
+Show pictures, dialogue and retell.Getting to know each other.
 Practicing chart with Initials and Finals.
 (CHART - The Chinese Phonetic Alphabet Called "Hanyu Pinyin" inMandarin Chinese.)
-Practicing of Tones as it is a tonal language.
-Changes in $3^{\rm rd}$ tone and Neutral Tone.
+Practicing of Tones as it is a tonal language.Changes in 3rd tone and Neutral Tone.

-Greetings

-Let me Introduce

-The modal particle "ne".

-Use of Please 'qing" - sit, have tea etc.

-A brief self introduction - Ni hao ma?
+Greetings Let me Introduce The modal particle "ne".
+Use of Please 'qing" - sit, have tea etc. A brief self introduction - Ni hao ma?
 Zaijian!Use of "bu" negative.

-Attributives showing

-possession How is your

-Health?
-Thank you Where

-are you from?

-A few Professions like - Engineer, Businessman, Doctor, Teacher,

-Worker.Are you busy with your work?
+Attributives showing possession How is your Health?
+Thank you Where are you from?
+A few Professions like - Engineer, Businessman, Doctor, Teacher, Worker.
+Are you busy with your work?
 May I know your name?

-Use of "How many" - People in your family?
-Use of "zhe" and "na".

-Use of interrogative particle "shenme", "shui", "ma" and "nar".
-How to make interrogative sentences ending with "ma".
+Use of "How many" - People in your family?Use of "zhe" and "na".
+Use of interrogative particle "shenme", "shui", "ma" and "nar".How to make interrogative sentences ending with "ma".
 Structural particle "de".

-Lies of "Nin" when and where to use and with whom.
-Lies

 Use of "Nin" when and where to use and with whom.
-Use of guixing.
-Use of verb "zuo" and how to make sentences with it.
+Use of guixing.Use of verb "zuo" and how to make sentences with it.

-Family structure and

-Relations.
-Use of "you" -
+Family structure and Relations.Use of "you" - "mei you".
+Measure words Days and Weekdays.

-"mei you".

-Measure words

-Days and

-Weekdays.

 Numbers.
 Maps, different languages and Countries.